tenta-browser/chromium-crosswalk/docs/accessibility/overview.md

 ## Views

-Views generates a [NativeViewAccessibility] for each View, which is used as the delegate for an [AXPlatformNode] representing that View.
+Views generates a [ViewAccessibility] for each View, which is used as the delegate for an [AXPlatformNode] representing that View.
 This part is relatively straightforward, but then the generated tree must be combined with the web accessibility tree, which is handled by BrowserAccessibilityManager.